infraweave-io/infraweave/README.md

 **Key features of InfraWeave include:**

-- **🚀 Multi-Deploy Support**: Define your infrastructure using CLI commands, Python scripts, or Kubernetes manifests, catering to diverse workflows.
+- **🚀 Multi-Deploy Support**: Define your infrastructure using GitOps, CLI commands, Python scripts, or Kubernetes manifests, catering to diverse workflows.

 - **⚙️ Terraform Engine**: Harness the reliability and flexibility of Terraform, a battle-tested tool for infrastructure provisioning.